nithinganesh1/Python/Deep Learning/Readme.md

  >  When the input is negative, ReLU is completely inactive, which means that once a negative number is entered, ReLU will die.
 In this way, in the forward propagation process, it is not a problem.
 Some areas are sensitive and some are insensitive.
 But in the backpropagation process, if you enter a negative number, the gradient will be completely zero, which has the same problem as the sigmoid function and tanh function.
- > we find that the output of the ReLU function is either 0 or a positive number, which means that the ReLU function is not a 0-centric function.
+ > We find that the output of the ReLU function is either 0 or a positive number, which means that the ReLU function is not a 0-centric function.

 4. Leaky ReLU function
    To solve the Dead ReLU Problem, people proposed to set the first half of ReLU 0.01x instead of 0.